ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 <h2> Introduction </h2>
 <!-- prettier-ignore-end -->

 This repository contains the details and source code for the **Automated Changelog and Release Notes Process** adopted by the [OpenSearch Project](https://opensearch.org/) community.
-This automated process streamlines the release process for OpenSearch contributors and maintainers.
-Details about the automated process, along with instructions for configuring and
+This automated process streamlines the release procedure for OpenSearch contributors and maintainers.
+Details about the automated process, along with instructions for configuring and using the process in OpenSearch repositories, are available below.
-It presents comprehensive information on how to set up this new procedure aimed at streamlining contributions for any OpenSearch repo, including also guidelines on how to contribute.
-For more details about it, please consult the sections below.

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->